PTDonnelly/pisco/README.md

 config = Configurer("path_to_your_config_file.json")
 ```

+### SLURM job sheduler

+Currently it is set up to work with my (pdonnelly) user profile and space on SPIRIT, absolutely change this when you use it yourself.
+You can change this in /pisco/scripts/prepare_job_submission.py

 ## Optional Extra: Postprocessor Class
 **This is essentially just plotting code used for this specific analysis.
 This class can be modified or ignored entirely.**